So, looking back, how did it all start for you? At what point did you realize that you were not in OZ anymore?

 Now, how about my groceries?

-Shockingly maybe, that was for me the most important thing at this point because… Well, staying inside was not an issue as I’d been working from home since what…2007?
+Shockingly maybe, that was the most important thing for me because… Well, staying inside was not an issue as I’d been working from home since what…2007?

 So yeah, you want me to stay inside?
 Cool, got it.